Join whatsapp group Join Now

 Braille system for blind

 It was developed by Louise Braille in 1821 but was adopted years later in 1932.
-The system has 63 dots patterns or characters in which each character represents a letter- these patterns are embossed on Braille sheet to recognize them by touching with dots slightly raised, In India Ravindra Jain obtained his Sangeet Prabhakar degree, Lal Advani, himself visually challenged represented India in UNESCO on Braille problem.
-Helen A. Keller an American author and lecturer wrote books in cheding “story of my life”.
+The system has 63 dot patterns or characters in which each character represents a letter- these patterns are embossed on a Braille sheet to recognize them by touching with dots slightly raised, In India Ravindra Jain obtained his Sangeet Prabhakar degree, Lal Advani, himself visually challenged represented India in UNESCO on Braille problem.
+Helen A. Keller an American author and lecturer wrote the book Titled “Story of My Life”.

 Rate this post